Other Belize Cayes (Islands) Lodging

 No attendant with a chilled towel to wipe your brow during sunbathing at the pool -- the sea breezes at the cayes are so refreshing that a towel would be an intrusion -- and who needs a pool when you have the Caribbean Sea with its spectacular marine life literally at your feet?

 Belize's cayes are very special - simple pleasures surrounded by simple natural beauty - they're not for everyone - just those looking for an authentic Caribbean island experience.
-We hope you're one of those special few and that you'll come and enjoy them with us.
+We hope you're one of those special few.

 Contact us for more information on Belize cayes.